standard-procedure/plumbing/README.md

 ## Plumbing::RubberDuck - duck types and type-casts

-Define an [interface or protocol](https://en.wikipedia.org/wiki/Interface_(object-oriented_programming) specifying which messages you expect to be able to send.
-Then cast an object into that type, which first tests that the object can respond to those messages and limits you to sending those messages and no others.
+Define an [interface or protocol](https://en.wikipedia.org/wiki/Interface_(object-oriented_programming)) specifying which messages you expect to be able to send.
+Then cast an object into that type, which first tests that the object can respond to those messages and then builds a proxy that responds to just those messages and no others (so no-one can abuse the specific type-casting you have specified).
+However, if you take one of these proxies, you can safely re-cast it as another type (as long as the original target object is castable).

 ### Usage